-(E1315)
+(JOUPH)

-$9^{th}-12^{th}$ 1⁄2 credit 5.0
+Communication Applications Dual Credit (SPCH 1311) $9^{th} - 12^{th}$

-Prerequisite: College eligibility per Lone Star College-Tomball guidelines
+Prerequisite: College eligibility per Lone Star College-Tomball guidelines Course Description: This course for both high school and college credit will be offered through Lone Star College -

-Course Description: This course for both high school and college credit will be offered through Lone Star College -Tomball.
+Tomball.
 Students must meet placement requirements set by Lone Star College, which may include testing at the student's expense.
 Students must pay the required fees for tuition, book, etc. to earn college credit.
 This course will cover the Professional Communications TEKS.
 A student may earn up to three (3) hours of college credit for taking this course during the summer in addition to high school credit for "Communication Applications".
 Speech Dual Credit meets the speech requirement for high school graduation.
 This course satisfies a half credit of the 4th year English credit.